SKrotkih/eMia-React-Native/README.md

 [eMia-Android](https://github.com/SKrotkih/eMia-Android).

 eMia is a simple social network.
-You can be registered there, then edit your profile, post new topic with a title, description and a photo.
+You can be registered there, then edit your profile, post a new topic with a title, description and a photo.
-The App will sends you push-notification if another user likes your post.
+You will get  push-notification if another user likes your post.

 eMia uses Firebase database, storage, authentication and cloud messages.